In this guide

 Does Polymarket Support Open Banking in the UK?

 Polymarket itself does not offer native Open Banking functionality.
-That said, numerous UK-based cryptocurrency platforms that convert GBP into USDC do integrate Open Banking, enabling rapid and costless transfers.
-This pathway—moving funds from GBP through USDC and then into Polymarket—proves substantially quicker and more economical than conventional wire transfers.
+That said, numerous UK-based cryptocurrency platforms that convert GBP into USDC do integrate Open Banking, enabling rapid and cost-free fund transfers.
+This pathway—moving GBP through Open Banking to USDC and then into Polymarket—proves considerably more efficient and economical compared to conventional wire transfers.

 Exchanges Using Open Banking for GBP Deposits

-- Coinbase UK: Integrates Open Banking through Plaid, allowing immediate GBP deposits with zero charges
+- Coinbase UK: Integrates Open Banking through Plaid, permitting immediate GBP deposits without charges

-- Kraken: Provides Open Banking connectivity for GBP across participating UK financial institutions
+- Kraken: Offers Open Banking compatibility for GBP across participating UK financial institutions

-- Revolut: Offers near-instantaneous internal transfers; Open Banking integration is optional
+- Revolut: Delivers near-instantaneous internal transfers; Open Banking integration is unnecessary

 How to Use Open Banking to Fund Polymarket